What sets Wasatch Crest apart?

-Wasatch Crest Recovery offers confidential consultations and tours.
+Wasatch Crest offers confidential consultations and tours.
 If the initial consultation is more convenient over the phone, our specialized intake professionals are available 24/7 at 800-385-3507.
 We also love to open our doors for tours.
 If this is an option please contact us to set a date and time for you to visit us.

 Do you take insurance?

-Wasatch Crest Recovery is out-of-network with insurance companies so that our addiction treatment experts can determine what type of treatment is necessary, versus allowing insurance to dictate how many days a patient can stay and what types of treatment will be covered.
+Wasatch Crest is out-of-network with insurance companies so that our addiction treatment experts can determine what type of treatment is necessary, versus allowing insurance to dictate how many days a patient can stay and what types of treatment will be covered.

-This does not mean the patient’s insurance is not an option: Wastach Crest Recovery has an insurance department devoted to finding reimbursements for every patient.
+This does not mean the patient’s insurance is not an option: Wastach Crest has an insurance department devoted to finding reimbursements for every patient.
 In fact, most of our patients with insurance are able to receive some level of reimbursement for our treatment services.

 Should my family be involved in my treatment?